TheArchitect2000/evm-server/README.md

 ```

 ## 3- Setting Up nginx (Optional)
- Note: This section is only required if you want to create your own second node with global RPC access.
+<b> Note: This section is only required if you want to create your own second node with global RPC access.</b>

 ### 3-1- Install nginx